Ambrose F. Church

-Ambrose F. Church (died 19 February 1920) was a mapmaker from the United States who spent several years in Bedford, Nova Scotia, creating very detailed plans of the various counties and towns of the Province in the mid-1800s, which were published by his company A. F. Church & Co.
+Ambrose Finson Church (24 October 1838 — 19 February 1920) was an American-born Canadian mapmaker.

+Church spent several years in Bedford, Nova Scotia, creating very detailed plans of the various counties and towns of the Province in the mid-1800s, which were published by his company A. F. Church & Co.
 These plans included the names of individuals living in the areas surveyed.

 In 1864, Church offered to make plans of various parts of the Province based on detailed surveys.
-Halifax County was the first to be finished in 1865, followed by Pictou, Digby, Yarmouth, Hants, Kings and Cumberland Counties.
+Halifax County, Nova Scotia was the first to be finished in 1865, followed by Pictou, Digby, Yarmouth, Hants, Kings, and Cumberland counties.

-The Map of Lunenburg County was finished in 1864 and includes details of Maders Cove, Mahone Bay, Lunenburg, Chester, Chester Basin and Bridgewater.
+The Map of Lunenburg County was finished in 1864 and includes details of Maders Cove, Mahone Bay, Lunenburg, Chester, Chester Basin, and Bridgewater.